…I have sailed the seas and come

 All images: R Hodges

-This is an extract from the full article in featured in issue 90 of Current World Archaeology.
+This is an extract from the full article featured in issue 90 of Current World Archaeology.
 Click here for more information about subscribing to the magazine.